little boy's 2nd birthday with mom and dad

 Andrew Yang on “Why Boys and Men are Failing”

-So he emphasizes this point that when we talk about gender injustices with men coming out on top, we are often only looking at what is happening in the “super lucrative fields”.
-While this is certainly still significant, it simultaneously obscures a whole category of boys who are growing up and struggling to find their way.
+So he emphasizes that when we talk about male privilege, we are often only looking at what is happening in the “super lucrative fields”.
+While this is certainly still significant, it simultaneously obscures a whole category of average boys who are growing up and struggling to find their way.

 For example, Yang and Graumann discuss the following;